 Think of SPF like a guest list for a VIP party.
 Only the people (IP addresses) listed are allowed in.
 If someone shows up not on the list, the bouncer (mail server) may turn them away—or at least flag them as suspicious.

-The SPF specification is defined in RFC 7208, which provides the complete technical details of the protocol.
+The SPF specification is defined in RFC 7208 (2014 update of RFC 4408 from 2006), which provides the complete technical details of the protocol.

 Why SPF is Important